-- Click Off/On to turn the math waveform display on and off. - Click Avgs to open the Adjust Math Parameters (see page 247) control window.
+- Click Off/On to turn the math waveform display on and off. - Click Avgs to open the Adjust Math Parameters control window.
 Use this window to define the number of times you want to average the selected math waveform.

+Behavior.
 These controls only affect the selected math waveform.